The #1 blog to prepare new moms for all things postpartum and motherhood

 I’ve held a lot of trauma in my body throughout life and I know that it affects other aspects of my wellbeing.
 So whether it is driving my fertility issues or not, it’s time to meet myself in this space to release the giant burden and tension from my body.
 I have made the decision to actively heal from the trauma I have experienced in terms of birth, sexual assault, violence, and generational trauma.

-Hospitals Are Not the Safest Place to Birth
+Story Time: Hospitals Are Not (Usually) the Safest Place to Birth

 We all have a perception of birth that has been shaped by experiences and the stories we have heard.
 For many people today, these stories are stories of uncontrollable pain and fear.
 The media portrays women screaming, being rushed through the hospital while birthing.
 But I have a different perception of birth.
 I believe birth is a normal physiological function humans have been doing since the dawn of time.
 We can do it on our own, without medication or intervention, and in an empowered way.